jstaf/onedriver/README.md

 onedriver has several nice features that make it significantly more useful than other OneDrive clients:

-* **Files are downloaded only when you use them.** onedriver will only download a file if you (or a program on your computer) uses that file.
-You don't need to wait hours for a sync client to sync your entire OneDrive account to your local computer or try to guess which files and folders you might need later while setting up a "selective sync". onedriver gives you instant access to *all* your files and only downloads the ones you use.
+* **Files are only downloaded when you use them.** onedriver will only download a file if you (or a program on your computer) uses that file.
+You don't need to wait hours for a sync client to sync your entire OneDrive account to your local computer or try to guess which files and folders you might need later while setting up a "selective sync". onedriver gives you instant access to *all* of your files and only downloads the ones you use.

 * **Bidirectional sync.** Although onedriver doesn't actually "sync" any files,